Autumn leaf color: Carotenoids

 Carotenoids are present in the leaves throughout the year, but their orange-yellow colors are usually masked by green chlorophyll.
 As autumn approaches, certain influences both inside and outside the plant cause the chlorophylls to be replaced at a slower rate than they are being used up.
 During this period, with the total supply of chlorophylls gradually dwindling, the "masking" effect slowly fades away.
 Then other pigments present (along with the chlorophylls) in the leaf's cells begin to show through.
 These are carotenoids and they provide colorations of yellow, brown, orange, and the many hues in between.

 The carotenoids occur, along with the chlorophyll pigments, in tiny structures called plastids, within the cells of leaves.
 Sometimes, they are in such abundance in the leaf that they give a plant a yellow-green color, even during the summer.
 Usually, however, they become prominent for the first time in autumn, when the leaves begin to lose their chlorophyll.

 Carotenoids are common in many living things, giving characteristic color to carrots, corn, canaries, and daffodils, as well as egg yolks, rutabagas, buttercups, and bananas.

 Their brilliant yellows and oranges tint the leaves of such hardwood species as hickories, ash, maple, yellow poplar, aspen, birch, black cherry, sycamore, cottonwood, sassafras, and alder.
-Carotenoids are the dominant pigment in coloration of about 15-30% of tree species.
+Carotenoids are the dominant pigment in coloration of about 15–30% of tree species.

+Autumn leaf color is a phenomenon that affects the normally green leaves of many deciduous trees and shrubs by which they take on, during a few weeks in the autumn season, various shades of yellow, orange, red, purple, and brown.